 - 2.1.
 The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
-In doing so, the Trustees consider the advice of their professional advisers, who they consider are suitably qualified and experienced for this role. - 2.2.
+In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
+The Scheme's investment managers are detailed in the Appendix to this Statement.
 The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
-The Trustees review the appropriateness of the Scheme's investment strategy as frequently as appropriate.
-Each such review includes consideration of the continued competence of the investment manager with respect to performance within any guidelines set.
-The Trustees will also consult the employer before amending the investment strategy.
+The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
+This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
+The Trustees will also consult the Principal Employer before amending the investment strategy.